phetsims/perennial/js/build-server/README.md

 Starting the build-server runs the application that is currently checked out at `/data/share/phet/phet-repos/perennial`.
 You must use the `phet-admin` account for all git operations on this repo, e.g. `sudo -u phet-admin git pull`.

-To edit startup options, please see `/usr/lib/systemd/system/build-server.service`
+To edit startup options, please see `/etc/systemd/system/build-server.service` on phet-server2, and on phet-server-dev we have `/usr/lib/systemd/system/build-server.service`;

 ## Log Files